 As we saw in the last section, an electromagnet consists of a single length of wire wrapped in a coil.
 In a buzzer, the simplest sort of doorbell, an electromagnet is used to operate a self-interrupting circuit.
-You can see how this system works in the diagram below.

-Click and hold the doorbell button to see how the buzzer works.
 When the circuit is closed, the electromagnet is magnetized so it pulls up on the contact arm.
 This breaks the doorbell circuit, which shuts off the electromagnet.
 The arm falls down, closing the circuit again and the process repeats.

 One end of the electromagnet wire is connected directly to one end of the electrical circuit.
 The other end of the wire connects to a metal contact, which is adjacent to a moving contact arm.

 The contact arm is a thin piece of light, conductive metal, with a thin iron bar soldered onto it.
 The anchored end of the contact arm is wired to the electrical circuit.
 When the electromagnet is turned off, the free end of the arm rests against the contact point.
 This forms a connection between that end of the wire and the electrical circuit.
 In other words, electricity can flow through the electromagnet when the circuit is closed.

 Closing the doorbell circuit (by pressing the button) puts this mechanism in motion.
 Initially, the electromagnetic field attracts the iron bar, which pulls the contact arm off the stationary metal contact.
 This breaks the connection between the circuit and electromagnet, so the electromagnet shuts off.